As pandemic continues, Ascension Via Christi focusing on mental health of its staff

 WICHITA, Kan.
-(KSNW) – Sunday, March 7 marks the one-year anniversary from when Kansas saw its first positive coronavirus case.
+(KSNW) – Sunday marked the one-year anniversary of when Kansas saw its first positive coronavirus case.

+It’s given health care workers a busy year filled with long shifts, layers of PPE, and a large number of patients battling the coronavirus.

 While health care workers in the ICU are used to dealing with death, the pandemic magnified the amount they dealt with.

-“In one night we had 10 patients die, that is very atypical.
-Two of those patients were pretty young adults with no prior history of health conditions,” explained Robyn Chadwick, President of Ascension Via Christi St. Joseph.
+“In one night, we had 10 patients die, that is very atypical.
+Two of those patients were pretty young adults with no prior history of health conditions,” explained Robyn Chadwick, president of Ascension Via Christi St. Joseph.
 “To see that volume of death, that intensity to deal with that many patients who have died with that many families and groups of friends who are impacted by those deaths.
-That really tears at the soul of those caregivers,” she said.
+That really tears at the soul of those caregivers.”

 Ascension Via Christi is now taking action to keep their staff healthy not just physically but mentally.
 They created the Caring for COVID Caregivers Committee.